 - Using non-toxic cleaning supplies.

-- Choosing formaldehyde-free building materials and low-VOC or no-VOC paints when remodeling.
+- Choosing formaldehyde-free building materials and low-VOC or no-VOC paints when remodeling, such as products recommended by the Greenguard Environmental Institute.

 - Opting for bedding, carpeting, and clothing made from natural fibers rather than synthetics.